 Requesting a Retest

 Penn College will grant you a retest if we believe there is a reason to retest you.
-You may request a retest in either of the two situations explained below.
+You may request a retest if you meet one of the criterion explained below.

 Professional Remediation and Retest